MicrosoftDocs/xamarin-docs/docs/ios/tvos/platform/introduction-to-tvos11.md

 ---
 title: "Introduction to tvOS 11"
-description: "New features available to developers using Xamarin for tvOS 11" ms.prod: xamarin ms.assetid: 5258F7A1-3388-4482-978C-DC33AAAEFBE6 ms.technology: xamarin-ios
+description: "This document provides a brief overview of the new features available to Xamarin developers in tvOS 11 and links to Apple's release notes." ms.prod: xamarin ms.assetid: 5258F7A1-3388-4482-978C-DC33AAAEFBE6 ms.technology: xamarin-ios